sorenrade/colain/README.md

 ### Licence

-Licenced under Apache 2.0
+Licensed under Apache 2.0

 ### Contributing
 Please feel free to submit a PR.

-Additionally, .cli files would be very usefull for testing, please consider submitting any files to the testfiles directory as a PR.
+Additionally, .cli files would be very useful for testing, please consider submitting any files to the `testfiles` directory as a PR.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be